suhasgotla/chitosan_amyloid_self-assembly/README.md

 # Coasre-grained self-assembly simulations of amyloid-β peptides with chitosan

 This repository contains source files (initial coordinates, forcefield files, and molecular dynamics parameter files) required to perform self-assembly simulations similar to those presented in [Suhas Gotla and Silvina Matysiak.
-"Mechanistic insights...," _submitted_ (2023)](placeholder_link) (Link will be updated after publication).
+"Mechanistic insights into the inhibition of amyloid-β aggregation by chitosan," _Phys.
+Chem.
+Chem.
+Phys._ (2023)](https://pubs.rsc.org/en/content/articlelanding/2023/cp/d3cp00162h)

 The following sections present a brief step-by-step tutorial on setting up and running coarse-grained self-assembly simulations with amyloid-β peptides and chitosan.